AmElmo/AmElmo/README.md

 ### Hi there 👋

+Building AI agents for lead generation and RAG pipelines for indexing people's knowledge.

 Working freelance on data analysis, machine learning & deep learning projects.
 Especially interested in:
 - using computer vision models for real-time detection on video feeds
 - using LLMs on large corpus of technical documentation